roob-p/GamepadDesktop-PlayniteExtension/README.md

 ### 🎖️ Credits
 This gamepad script was written in AutoIt.
-XInput support was added via the XInput UDF by Oxin8 (xoninx@gmail.com), a very short, but useful, AutoIt script found on the web that allows reading the XInput state.
+XInput support was added via the XInput UDF by Oxin8 (xoninx@gmail.com), a short, but useful, AutoIt script found on the web that allows reading the XInput state.

 <br>